recvfrom/clamav-faq/manual/Installation_Win_Guide-ClamAV_0.993+.md

 From here, you will need to navigate to C:\Program Files\ClamAV\conf_examples.
 You will need to copy the freshclam.conf.sample and save it as “freshclam.conf” in the C:\Program Files\ClamAV
-_*NOTE You will want to edit it with a text editor to comment out the word “example”_
+_*NOTE You will want to edit it with a text editor with Admin rights to comment out the word “example”_
 ![win-13](https://github.com/Cisco-Talos/clamav-faq/blob/master/manual/pictures_4_markdown/Windows/win-13.jpg)

 Step 9: